krallice/xripd/README.md

 ## Why:

-I wanted to build something moderately useful that I can run within my home network, that would also allow me to explore the Linux ABI/API, specifically regarding:
+I wanted to build something useful that I can run within my home network, that would also allow me to explore the Linux ABI/API, specifically regarding:

 + Socket and Network programming (Async I/O, AF_INET Sockets, the NETLINK API)
 + Inter Process Communication (Anon Pipes, Abstract Unix Domain Sockets)
 + Multiprocessing (fork()ing, POSIX threads, mutexes)
 + Abstractions in C

-The code itself is *stupidly over-engineered* as I wanted to pile in as many reasons to play with different things - A readable and performant RIP implementation is not really the point.
-I'm happy it works at all haha.
+The code itself is overengineed by design as I wanted to pile in as many reasons to play with different low level Linuxthings.
+A readable and performant RIP implementation is not the point.

 I also wanted to build something where I could play with abstractions in C, and have a real-life requirement to implement several datastructures.
-A RIB is a good chance to play with good, and not so good, datastructures.
+A RIB is a good chance to play with implementing different kinds of datastructures.

 ## Structure:

-The original v1 *passive only* structure of xripd looked like:
+The original v1 passive structure of xripd looked like the below.
+It was able to learn routes only.

 ```
                                rip_msg_entry_t